klara0036505959/Mini-PhotoMath/README.md

 * Android Studio
 * JDK 11 (or later)
 * Android SDK
-note: this can only be possible while heroku server is running

 <b>You can also run this project locally on your PC:</b>
 * Python >= 3.8